nazmulidris/exoplayer_learning/README.md

     }
 ```

+#### Re-use the same ExoPlayer instance
+If you would like to re-use your `ExoPlayer` then make sure to call:
+1. `stop()`
+2. `seekTo(0, 0)`

+This will release all the resources (codecs, MediaSources, etc) held by the player.
+In order to
+use the player again, call `prepare(MediaSource)` and set `playWhenReady` as show in the gists
+above.

+### Activity Lifecycle Integration

-You have to integrate with the Android Activity lifecycle in order to release and create the
+You have to integrate with the Android Activity lifecycle in order to create, use, and release the
 player.
 Here's a simple example of what this can look like.

 ```kotlin